-Model Child Protection and Safeguarding Policy Notes
+Model Child Protection and Safeguarding Policy September 2023

+Guidance Notes

 - This policy has been devised to assist schools in developing their child protection policy.
-This is a model policy and MUST be personalised for your setting. - This policy has been updated in line with Keeping Children Safe in Education (2021) - Sections in red are either comments to assist with completion, or sections to personalise. - Sections in purple are new additions for academic year 2021/2022.
-These should be added into your existing policy. - Sections in purple should be considered carefully and you must check that things written into your policy are being completed in practice. - It is suggested that you print off this policy in colour and use it to go through last year's policy to identify where changes need to be made.
-Anything in black is the same as last year. - Make sure all text is changed to black (or a colour of your choice) when you have amended the sections. - Links to the Coventry Safeguarding Children Partnership policies have been updated.
-Please ensure that you have amended these in your policy. - This should become active from September 2021.
-Your existing policy should be used until then. - Sections in yellow are the MAC additions.
+This is a model template policy and MUST be personalised for your setting. - This policy has been updated in line with Keeping Children Safe in Education (2023) effective from 1st September 2023. - Sections in red are either provided for guidance with completion, or sections requiring personalising for your setting. - Sections in purple are new additions for academic year 2023/2024.
+These should be added into your 2023 policy. - Sections in purple should be considered carefully and you must check that anything included in your policy are consistent with the school/college practice. - It is suggested that you print off this policy in colour and use it to go through last year's policy to identify where changes need to be made.
+Anything in black is the same as last year. - Please ensure all text is changed to black (or a colour of your choice) when you have amended and checked all of the sections. - Links to the Coventry Safeguarding Children Partnership (CSCP) policies have been updated.
+Please ensure that you have amended these in your policy. - This revised policy should be implemented from September 2023.
+Your existing policy should remain in place until then. - Sections in yellow are the MAC additions and should remain in your school policy.

-Child Protection and Safeguarding Policy Name of School>
+Child Protection and Safeguarding Policy

+<Name of School>

-September 2021
+September 2023